 Drainage

-Repair category 1
+Repair category 2

-Notes It is assumed the septic tank is registered with SEPA.
+Notes No information about the septic tank maintenance and it is assumed that the tank is registered with SEPA.
+It is likely that the tank is of an older style.
 Regular inspection and maintenance should be anticipated.